yalmip/yalmip.github.io/_posts/2020-10-02-nonlinearglobalsdp.md

 ## Running the solver

-So let us throw [MIBNB](/solver/bmibnb) on the problem (we save some internal history for later analysis).
-From the log, we can deduce that the algorithm found a feasible solution already in the first node (as we will see later, this is a trivial point in the top left corner).
+So let us test [BMIBNB](/solver/bmibnb) on the problem (we save some internal history for later analysis).
+From the log, we can conclude that the algorithm found a feasible solution already in the first node (as we will see later, this is a trivial point in the top left corner).
 It then saw a bunch of SDP-infeasible solutions from which it generated cuts to add to the model, and after 5 iterations it found a new better solution.
-More cuts wre added, and in iteration 9 and 15 better solutions were found, and with the solution found in node 15 the gap could be closed completely and thus a globally optimal solution was found.Note that the logtells us that the solutions actually weren't found by the upper bound solver [FMINCON](/solver/fmincon), but were recovered using heuristics from lower bound solutions etc.
+More cuts were added, and in iteration 9 and 15 even better solutions were found, and with the solution found in node 15 the gap could be closed completely and thus a globally optimal solution was found.
+Note that the log tells us that the SDP-feasible solutions weren't found by the upper bound solver [FMINCON](/solver/fmincon), but were recovered using heuristics from lower bound solutions etc. The solutions generated by the lower bound solver are important in generating relevant points to compute cuts in though.

 ````matlab
 sdpvar x y